youqad/Neurorobotics_Project/overview.md

     *Examples*:

-    - the feeling of your tongue's location in your mouth: even if the luminance of the environment changes, it doesn't change anything as to where you feel your tongue is in your mouth
+    - the feeling of your limbs' location in space, which enables you to know where they are without relying on environmental (e.g. visual) inputs.
     - *in the following simulation:* it will be the feeling of the location of the organism's arm joints (ex: the position/configuration of its arm joints)

 2. **exteroceptive** inputs: